 Key Characteristics

-• Recording: Recorded in the balance sheet as an asset.
+- Recording: Recorded on the balance sheet as a non-current asset.

 Examples of Capital Expenditure